 The benefits of ductless heating systems and the benefits of ductless cooling systems go hand-in-hand.
 If you have multiple needs to serve under a single roof, you may find that ductless systems are a perfect solution.
 They offer an array of advantages, such as:

 At family-owned and operated E.A.C.
-Heating & Air we’ve been using our industry experience and product knowledge to serve Beaufort County, South Carolina and the surrounding areas since 1981.
-Our technicians will help you custom-design a system to suit your needs, and our fully trained and certified contractors are available for 24/7 emergency service.
+Heating & Air we've been using our industry experience and product knowledge to serve Beaufort County, South Carolina and the surrounding areas since 1981.
+Our technicians will help you custom-design a system to suit your needs, and our fully trained and certified HVAC contractors are available for 24/7 emergency service.

 If you're ready to add a ductless system to your home, or if you want to talk with a trusted professional about your options, E.A.C.
 Heating & Air is here for you.
 Contact us for a quote today!